 Protect Your Cash With KORONA POS

 Luckily KORONA POS offers a built-in immutable ledger for dispensaries.
-Our perpetual cash count means that you can monitor and track all of your money from the moment of purchase through the cash being dropped into the bank vault.
-Give us a call today to learn more about the best dispensary point of sale in the industry!
+Our dispensary clients enjoy a perpetual cash count system.
+With this feature, you can monitor and track your money from the moment of purchase through the cash being dropped into the bank vault.

 FAQs: Why Dispensaries Don’t Take Cards